miguelmarco/bleachermark/README.md

    - Exposes a .run() method that runs the benchmark and returns the timings and values produced by each part of the pipeline.
  - Bleachermark:
    - Essentially a collection of benchmarks
-   - Handles the running of them in a smart way (parallelizing, interleaving runs, and so on)
+   - Calls a runner to run them, and gets the results.
-   - Store the timings for each run of each benchmark
+   - Store the timings and data for each run of each benchmark
-   - Fetches the data provided by each run of each benchmark, and stores it
    - Can do simple statistics over the stored data, or return the data to be processed by more specialized tools (pandas?)
    - Allows interrupt and resume gracefully.
+ - Runners:
+   - Meant to be created by the bleachermark
+   - Runs the benchmark according to a strategy specific for each runner.
+   - Returns the results according to the iterator protocol.

 ## Dependencies: